lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

   - You can catch errors in your own prioritisation.
 They may be right and that is a great outcome.

-I enjoyed I was doing it wrong.
-As it is one of those things that once you realise you can do better you are immediately a better professional.
+Figuring this out made me immediately a better professional.

 ## Do not ship what you can't measure

 I must confess I felt guilty while reading about [feature factories](https://hackernoon.com/12-signs-youre-working-in-a-feature-factory-44a5b938d6a2#.wkyer1gmt).
 We showed clear signs when it came about impact analysis.
-What I have done wrong here is realising way too late how important it is to design a process around impact.
-It felt especially bad to realise I was doing it wrong because I find obvious there's huge value in doing impact analysis of features.
+What I did wrong here is realising way too late how important it is to design a process around impact.
+It felt especially bad to realise I was doing it wrong because I find obvious there's value in doing impact analysis of features.

-Now, I think I would be able to design a process around impact analysis but I have never tested it in a real product team.
-I think it would as easy as:
+Now, I think I would be able to design a process around impact analysis but I did not test it yet.
+I think it would be as easy as:

-- Require all the features to have an expected impact.
+- Require all the features specs to provide an expected impact.
 - Set up a recurrent meeting for evaluating expected versus reality with the product team.
-- Share this twice (yes, it's boring!): with the development teams and with the rest of the company.
+- Share this twice: with the development teams and with the rest of the company.

-I consider this a good start and would evaluate the process itself during retrospectives (required process in my opinion for product management too).
-I would be curious to hear other's opinions on the subject as my approach is only a theory.
+I consider this a good start and I would love to evaluate the process itself during retrospectives.
+I would be curious to hear other folks opinion on the subject as my approach is still just a theory.
 And that needs testing and feedback.
 I'm used to say "In theory, there's no difference between theory and practise, in practise there is always a difference".

 ## Get rid of features no one uses